Why design Agents with process-led approach?

 Before implementing Agentforce with Elements.cloud:

-Be a registered user with Elements: If you are not an Elements user, you can register for free.
+Elements account: If you are not an Elements user, you can register for free.
 If you are a Salesforce employee, register and then click on your OKTA tile for access.

 Salesforce Org Agentforce Licenses: Access to Agent Builder and Prompt Builder in your Salesforce Org